 As you can see in the visitor number infographic above, the Winter months are significantly less busy in Zion National Park year after year.

-December, January and February are the best months of the year to visit Zion if you want to avoid crowds.
+December, January and February are the best months of the year to visit Zion if you want to avoid overcrowding.
+Being one of the most popular national parks in the US makes it hard to escape the crowds but Winter does offer some respite.

 March and April in Spring, plus October in November are busier than Winter, but far from the severe overcrowding numbers of Summer.